 The teacher has since come forward to claim that the student seemed to threaten him after the class was over.
 Does it seem strange that this information hasn't come out sooner?
 And the teacher claims to be a Sunday School teacher.

 First of all, not all church leaders and participants believe the way most evangelicals or fundamentalists do.
 And as strange as it may seem, not everyone has the same significance about the name of Jesus.
 In traditional Christianity, God has exalted the name of the man from Nazareth because he was no ordinary man, and the name that refers specifically to this man is considered holy.
-But a Sunday School teacher may still .
-Ironically, the beliefs of the teacher are not relevant, except maybe to refute that the teacher is promoting atheism--it is the religious beliefs of the student that are important here.
+But a Sunday School teacher may still not be necessarily orthodox.
+Ironically, the beliefs of the teacher are not relevant (except possibly to refute that the teacher is promoting atheism in particular); it is rather the religious beliefs of the student that are important here.

 Why not ask the students to draw a picture of Jesus and spit on it?
-C'mon, folks, it's just a picture of Jesus, not Jesus himself.
+C'mon, folks, it's just a picture of Jesus, not Jesus himself, so what's the big deal?
 Why not explore the symbolic value of art by having the students dunk a crucifix in urine (as it has been done in government funded art)?
 Why not have the students burn an inexpensive paperback Bible and then discuss their feelings about the matter?
-The teacher could then tell the students how superstitious it is for them to feel that God doesn't like it.
+The teacher could then tell the students how superstitious it is for them to feel that God is mad at them for burning a sacred text.
+Are those appropriate object lessons?

 Here is one atheist's take on it: